phonetonote/image-generator/README.md

 # usage

+no signup required, just install the plugin and start generating images.

 after installing this plugin, you can generate an image from a block of text in two ways:

 - Command Palette (cmd + p) → Generate Image